 Note that the sunny and dry climate of Greece makes an ideal source of rust-free vehicles.

 If you have any particular question or query feel free to send us a message.

-We have a large park of historic vehicles in exceptional condition backed up by a network of restoration experts.
+We have a large park of historic vehicles in exceptional condition backed by a network of restoration experts.
 Our extensive experience in the car sector can guarantee a trusted relationship in the fields of car restoration, sales administration and promotion.